 Today we will head back towards Glacier National Park, for 1hr 30mins, with the snow-capped Cerro Frías as our backdrop, to arrive at Nibepo Aike Ranch – the only ranch in the area that has maintained the traditions of sheep-shearing and Hereford cattle-breeding as its primary focus.
 Enjoy an inviting hot drink and a delicious snack in the classic quincho (rustic dining room)!
 Walk the coast of Lago Argentino, watch how a real gaucho (the Argentine cowboy) works the shearing shed, and view a unique demonstration of gaucho horsemanship.
 Always with amazing mountain and glacier views in the distance.
 At the end of the day, return to the quincho, where a mouth-watering grilled lamb awaits, sizzling over a traditional Patagonian fire pit.
 Vegetarian meals are available.

 Depending on your flight time, you may have room for a guided tour of Buenos Aires before going to the airport—and then on to your connection home.

 All our tours are customized and can depart on any day.
 Contact us for your personalized tour program.

 Background to Machu Picchu Patagonia Tours

 Imagine a land so geographically diverse, so rich in natural beauty that it draws explorers and adventurers from the world over.
-When you journey with us through Peru and Patagonia, you’ll live and breathe these sublime landscapes, from spreading glaciers to sun-drenched vineyards, from vast flatlands to the misty crags of the Andes.
+When you journey with us through Peru and Patagonia, you’ll live and breathe these sublime landscapes, from spreading glaciers, to vast flatlands, to the misty crags of the Andes.